The pit bull of distortion boxes.

 I originally bought this pedal thinking it would give me a Jimi Hendrix kind of muff sound, but was very surprised when I went home and plugged it in.
 If you are in a metal band or enjoy metal music this is the perfect pedal for you.
 I suppose i should have copped onto it when i saw "METAL MUFF" written on it.
 Anyway I believe there are three versions of this pedal, the pocket size one, the normal size one and the large one.
 I have the normal size one (the one in the picture.)
 ON the pedal there is a switch that says "hi" "lo" and "off" this controls how insane the muff is. the "hi" setting allows you to sound very distorted and gives you a "metal" kind of sound.
 The "lo" setting gives you more of a cream/Jimi Hendrixy sound but still very distorted and a metal sound, and you can guess what the off setting does, it turns it off. there are three other settings which are Volume, Tone and distortion.
 The volume controls how loud the overall sound is. the tone controls how muffled the sound is and the distortion controls how insanely distorted the sound is.
 Overall though, I am not a big fan of this pedal, still a useful pedal though!

 It is a nice, quality, well constructed pedal, though I am not fond of it's sound.
 Too thrashy for my taste.

-I bought it before I had my valve amp, so now that I have one, I am trying to sell it.
+I bought it before I had my valve amp, so now that I have one, I sold it.